m4rch3n1ng/4css/readme.md

 	-w, --watch: watch for changes in files
 ```

-## config

-if you add a 4css.config.json to the level of the execution of the command you can give config options to the compiler

-current options are

-- **src**
-  - where your files are located
-  - default: "."

 # api

 you can get the compile function by importing it from the library